Kingxukai/linux/Documentation/userspace-api/media/drivers/vgxy61.rst

       - The merger outputs a long exposure capture as long as it is not saturated.
     * - HDR subtraction
-      - This involves subtracting the short exposure frame from the long exposure frame.
+      - This involves subtracting the woke short exposure frame from the woke long exposure frame.
     * - No HDR
       - This mode is used for standard dynamic range (SDR) exposures.